 I hadn't intended to review Jane Meredith's book Aspecting the Goddess on this blog.
 But then I read her tale of Ariadne, and I just had to.

 The labyrinth.
 Everyone has heard of it.
 It's one of the first things people think of when I mention that my spiritual practice has a Minoan focus.
-They might think of the beautiful labyrinth set into the floor at Chartres cathedral, or the story of Theseus and the Minotaur, or modern projects like the Pulse Memorial in Orlando, Florida (USA).
+They might think of the beautiful labyrinth set into the floor at Chartres cathedral, or the story of the Minotaur and the Labyrinth, or modern projects like the Pulse Memorial in Orlando, Florida (USA).

-Devotionals are common practice for many Pagans: short prayers or meditations to help us connect with the gods.
-In my book Labrys and Horns: An Introduction to Modern Minoan Paganism I wrote devotionals for many of the gods and goddesses in the Minoan pantheon.
+Devotionals are a common practice for many Pagans: short prayers or meditations to help us connect with the divine.
+In my book Labrys and Horns I included devotionals for many of the Minoan deities.